luizsoliveira/jetstarter-api-postgrest/README.md

 # Rapid REST API development with PostgREST

-This repository provides a functional template and a tutorial that allows you to build a REST API ecosystem in just 1 minute.
+This repository provides a functional template and a tutorial that allows you to build a simple REST API ecosystem in just 1 minute.

+This API PostgREST template is available in two versions:

+* Simple version with support only to **public** endpoints ([simple template link](https://github.com/luizsoliveira/jetstarter-secure-api-postgrest))
+* Secure version with support for public and **authenticated** endpoints ([secure template link](https://github.com/luizsoliveira/jetstarter-secure-api-postgrest))

+The simple version is recommended for educational projects where it can be a very fast and straightforward approach.
+The second option is slightly more sophisticated, including a simple authentication and authorization schema that can be enough for the initial requirements of the most common web applications.

+In this tutorial, we will address the simple approach.
+If you need authentication and authorization, click on the secure template link above.

 ![](https://github.com/luizsoliveira/jetstarter-api-postgrest/raw/main/doc/images/API-ecosystem-Postgrest-OverviewArchitecture.png "")